 For example, you are doing a commercial or stock shoot of some bottles or glasses of wine all in a row.
-You want them fading into the distance using shallow depth of field and want just the first glass, on the left of the frame in focus whilst the remaining bottles fade and blur into the background.
+You want them fading into the distance using shallow depth of field.
+Getting just the first glass, on the left of the frame in focus whilst the remaining bottles fade and blur into the background is key.

 You would put the camera on a tripod and compose the shot just how you want it.
-Then you would select the focus point that lands on the nearest glass to make sure that every shot you take of this set up has the first glass on the left well in focus.
+Then you would select the focus point that lands on the nearest glass.
+This is to make sure that every shot you take of this set up has the first glass on the left well in focus.

 There are many other circumstances where this would come in handy, using any of the focus points, but hopefully this example has covered the basics.

 As we touched on briefly before, there are only a few situations where I personally would use all points.
 Being mainly sports or nature photography with subjects that move independently and erratically.

 These would be particularly useful for fast moving objects where it is virtually impossible to keep them over any single point.
 By selecting all points, the smart chip in the camera decides which point the moving subject is closest to and switches back and forth instantly to keep the subject well in focus.

 This works particularly well in unison with AI Servo mode which we shall cover in a bit.
 Panning (above) with and keeping the subject as still in the frame as possible also helps the camera keep track.
 If you were to use all points with, say, portrait photography as discussed above, the camera may well select the wrong point of focus entirely leaving the all important eyes blurred.